Janice Soprano: Biography

-After the death of Jackie Aprile, Jr., Janice embarks on a clandestine relationship with Ralph Cifaretto in season four who is in a relationship with Jackie's mother, Rosalie Aprile.
+In season four, after the death of Jackie Aprile Jr. (Jason Cerbone), Janice embarks on a clandestine relationship with Ralph Cifaretto (Joe Pantoliano), who is in a relationship with Jackie's mother Rosalie Aprile (Sharon Angela).
 With the help of her feminist therapist, Janice soon reaches the conclusion that her affair with Ralph is a mistake.
 After Ralph happily tells her that he is no longer seeing Rosalie Aprile and plans to move in with her, Janice responds by flying into a rage, pushing him down a flight of stairs and screaming at him to leave.
 Sometime later, Tony asks Janice about Ralph's bizarre sexual fetishes, of which he had recently become aware.
 She refuses to tell him anything at first, ostensibly to protect Ralph's privacy.
 When Tony offers her money, however, she immediately tells him everything he wants to know.

-Following Ralph's disappearance, Janice sets her sights on the newly widowed Bobby Baccalieri, another of Tony's caporegimes, whose fidelity to his wife while she was alive, and obvious adoration of her after her death makes him especially appealing.
+Following Ralph's disappearance, Janice sets her sights on the newly widowed Bobby Baccalieri (Steve Schirripa), another of Tony's caporegimes, whose fidelity to his wife while she was alive, and obvious adoration of her after her death makes him especially appealing.
 Initially, Janice serves Bobby's dinners, sometimes claiming other women's plates as her own, and informally dates him.
 Frustrated with Bobby's refusal to commit, she sends Bobby's children instant messages under a false screen name, claiming to be watching them, in an attempt to scare them.

 This ploy succeeds, driving Bobby and his children into her arms for comfort from the supposed stalker.
 Although mainly acting out of her desires, she does help Bobby by pushing him to do a task for her uncle Junior that he has been putting off due to grief.
 She attends her uncle's racketeering trial and assists Bobby with taking care of Junior.

 By the beginning of season five, Janice and Bobby are married.
 She is shown to have a difficult relationship with her stepchildren.
 She attacks a soccer player's mother at Sophia's Peewee soccer match and injures her badly enough to require hospitalization, garnering her an assault charge, and to Tony's displeasure, unwanted TV news coverage mentioning his name and line of work.
 Bobby insists that she attend anger management counseling.
 While it briefly has the desired effect, Tony, in doubt and jealous of Janice's newfound peace of mind, purposefully obstructs her progress by taunting her about her missing son.

 By season six, Janice and Bobby have a baby girl together, Domenica.
 Janice encourages Tony to officially let Bobby take over Junior's old crew which causes the two to have an angry argument.
 One day when neither Janice nor Bobby can look after a mentally-declining Junior, Tony angrily volunteers.
-Confusing Tony for an associate he ordered murdered years ago, Junior shoots Tony in the gut.
+Confusing Tony for an associate he ordered murdered years ago, Junior shoots Tony in the abdomen.
 Janice is shown to be deeply affected by her brother's hospitalized state.